DavidVujic/python-polylith-docs/docs/commands.md

 # i.e. from "hello,world,something" to "hello or world or something"
 query=${changes//,/ or }

-# run the test, filtered by keyword expression.
+# run the test, filtered by keyword expression
 poetry run pytest -k <<< echo $query

 # or run the test, filtered by pytest markers